jacqueslatour/Shutdown-IPv4/README.md

 # How to get from markdown to xml to text?

 At least on Darwin, the highlights;
 	Brew install go
 	go get github.com/BurntSushi/toml/cmd/tomlv
 	go get github.com/miekg/mmark
 	mmark -xml2 -page Shutdown-IPv4.md > Shutdown-IPv4.xml
 	xml2rfc --text Shutdown-IPv4.xml
 In it works :-)

+Jack